Honey super added to a British National beehive during a spring nectar flow in the United Kingdom

 Honey Flow Timing

 Honey flow timing varies across the UK.
-Some areas build quickly with oilseed rape, fruit blossom or early spring forage; others are slower and more weather-dependent.
+Some areas build quickly with oilseed rape, fruit blossom, sycamore, hawthorn or early spring forage.
+Other areas are slower and more weather-dependent.

 Watch the bees and the local forage.
 If bees are flying strongly, returning with nectar and the brood box is filling quickly, a super may be needed sooner than the calendar suggests.